Attractions in Benalla don’t get much better than the Ned Kelly Museum.

-A short walk away is the Costume & Pioneer Museum, it’s situated just over the bridge at Lake Benalla adjacent to the Benalla mural.
-The museum houses some fabulous artifacts associated with the Kelly era, one of the most interesting is the bloodstained silk cummerbund Ned was wearing when he was captured at Glenrowan.
+A short walk away is the Costume & Pioneer Museum.
+The museum is situated just over the bridge at Lake Benalla adjacent to the Benalla mural.
+The museum houses some fabulous artifacts associated with the Kelly era.
+One of the most interesting is the bloodstained silk cummerbund Ned was wearing when he was captured at Glenrowan.
 The portable cell which held Ned on his journey to Melbourne by train is also here.

 Address: 14 Mair Street, Benalla, VIC